 Engage active and involved citizens in mutual aid efforts

-There are 13 Locality Networks across Powys, and each meets four times a year or more if beemed necessary.
+There are 13 Locality Networks across Powys, and each meets four times a year or more if deemed necessary.
 Meetings are still currently online, but will be moved to in-person when it is safe to do so.

 The meetings are an informal opportunity to gather and learn about what else is happening in your area, make new connections, and seek development opportunities.
 PAVO will support any organisations looking to develop joined-up services in collaboration with other Locality Network members.

 The Locality Network Meetings are facilitated by PAVO Community Connectors and supported by South & North Powys Network Development Officers.
-If you are interested in getting involved with the Locality Networks, please contact the Community Connector Service - 01597 828649 or email firstname.lastname@example.org to register your interest.
+If you are interested in getting involved with the Locality Networks, please contact the Community Connector Service - 01597 828649 or email community.connectors(at)pavo.org.uk to register your interest.